 Call us at 1(866) 60-SHIFT

 The average credit card debt continues to rise worldwide.
 On average, an American has 2.7 credit cards.
 Credit card debt will continue to increase due to many factors, some of which include the use of rewards cards.
 With rewards cards, consumers are spending more to get more back.
-American household debt is also continuing to climb due is the ever increasing out-of-pocket healthcare costs which people are choosing to put on credit.
+The average American debt per household is also continuing to climb due to the ever increasing out-of-pocket healthcare costs which people are choosing to put on credit.

 Whatever the case may be, the average debt credit card users have is increasing.
-On this page, we will look at credit card debt average by country.
+On this page, we will look at the average household debt by country.
 We will also zoom in to look at the debt average by state, gender, age, generation, income level, & race.

-This is a breakdown of the average credit card debt statistics of the top 10 countries by Gross Domestic Product (GDP).
+This is a breakdown of the average credit card debt 2020 statistics of the top 10 countries by Gross Domestic Product (GDP).
 Theoretically, one might expect the countries that have the lowest amount of credit card debt to be the top GDP country.
-However, that is not the case, as this list is ranked from 1-10 by GDP, but the credit card debt for each country does not line up with the GDP rankings.
+However, that is not the case, as this list is ranked from 1-10 by GDP, but the average credit card debt by country does not line up with the GDP rankings.

 Some state rankings may be surprising, as the general trend is that the higher populated states have higher credit card debt.
 However, the state with the highest credit card debt, Alaska, has the 3rd lowest state population.

 States with the lowest average debt are Iowa, Wisconsin, Kentucky, South Dakota and Idaho.
-States with the highest debts include Alaska, New Jersey, Connecticut, Virginia & Maryland.
-The District of Columbia is not shown.
+States with the highest debts include Alaska, New Jersey, Connecticut, Virginia & Maryland, a good sign as the average debt in America continues to rise.
+The District of Columbia is not shown in this graph.

 By a fairly wide margin, females carry less credit card debt than males.
 Trends show this most likely due to women using their cards for smaller purchases, where as men tend to use their cards for big purchases.

 The stats on people under 35 include millennials that do not have credit cards, therefore bringing down the average household credit card debt.
-However, the lowest average debt is held by the 75 years + group.
-However, the 45-54 year olds have the highest average.
+However, the lowest average debt by age is held by the 75 years + group.
+However, the 45-54 year olds have the highest average debt by age.

 Generation, similar to age, makes sense according to the stage of life that they are in.
 Baby Boomers and Generation X, being in the middle of life, tend to use the most cards and charge the most on them.